 - Do your friends use your phone, or ask you to use your phone to take photographs or send messages that you don’t want to send?

 - Do your friends bring other people to your home that you don’t know or didn’t invite?

 - Do your friends only want to meet you alone?

 - Do your friends encourage you to do things you know are against the law?

 - Do your friends pressure you to do things that make you feel bad?

 Asking these questions or having to tell a child or young person that someone is using them is not a message that will be easy to deliver.
 It may be that they seek to justify the behavior if they are convinced the perpetrator is their friend and feel a sense of guilt at the prospect of reporting them.
 There may be added feelings of embarrassment and humiliation.

 It is also important to add that people with autism can of course be perpetrators and not only the victims of mate crime, and they will need support to understand as well.

-The shocking figures relating to the rise in mate crime compel us to take steps to safeguard against it without becoming cynical ourselves or instill mistrust.
+The shocking figures relating to the rise in inmate crime compel us to take steps to safeguard against it without becoming cynical ourselves or instill mistrust.
 It is possible that genuine relationships can form and that people can befriend those on the autistic spectrum without an agenda.
-Educators and parents can see these relationships as part of the social and emotional support that can be given to children and young people to empower them to distinguish real friendship from fake, and enjoy positive, healthy friendships with others.
+Educators and parents can see these relationships as part of the social and emotional support that can be given to children and young people to empower them to distinguish real friendships from fake, and enjoy positive, healthy friendships with others.

 This article was featured in Issue 65 – Back-To-School Transitions